What Can You Do With a Master's in Biomedical Science?

 If you’ve been thinking about a career in biomedical science, now is the time to act.

-According to the U.S. Bureau of Labor Statistics, the medical scientist role is poised to grow by 6 percent from 2019 to 2029—faster than the national average of 4 percent for all jobs.
-Positions at firms in the pharmaceutical and biotechnology industries often pay six-figure annual salaries, while the median yearly wage for this job across all industries is $90,000.
+According to the U.S. Bureau of Labor Statistics, the medical scientist role is poised to grow by 10% from 2022 to 2032—faster than the national average for all jobs.
+Positions at firms in the pharmaceutical and biotechnology industries often pay six-figure annual salaries, while the median yearly wage for this job across all industries is more than $100,000.

 So what kind of biomedical science skills will help you land the role you want?
 Scientific research, observation, and analysis are certainly important, but private-sector employers and university research departments also value employees who are effective communicators and are motivated to stay on top of industry trends.